sahithyandev/s2/src/content/docs/theory-of-electricity/06-operational-amplifier.md

 ### Positive feedback

-The output signal is fed back to the inverting input terminal through a resistor.
+The output signal is fed back to the non-inverting input terminal through a resistor.

 ## Types